cloudemprise/cfn-ovpn-cli/README.md

 `amzn2extra-docker` is not required and thus disabled.

 The Extra Packages for Enterprise Linux (`epel`) repository is a non-standard but popular archive managed by the Fedora Project.
-It is compatible with _Amazon Linux 2_ and contains the various auxillary packages required by **cfn-ovpn-cli**.
+It is compatible with _Amazon Linux 2_ and contains the various auxiliary packages required by **cfn-ovpn-cli**.

 Due to packages perhaps being held by more than one repository, `yum-plugin-priorities` is used to enforce ordered protection between conflicting repositories. `epel` is thus set at a lower priority to `amzn2-core`.